Inject JavaScript into WKWebView

 let myProjectBundle:Bundle = Bundle.main

-let myUrl = myProjectBundle.url(forResource: "my-html-file", withExtension: "html")!
+let myUrl = myProjectBundle.url(forResource: "index", withExtension: "html")!

 myWebView.loadFileURL(myUrl,allowingReadAccessTo: myUrl)